pprp/pprp/README.md

 😇 zhihu: https://www.zhihu.com/people/peijieDong

-🐼 公众号1: GiantPandaCV
+🐼 公众号: GiantPandaCV

-💞 公众号2: 神经网络架构搜索

 👤 More about me: [https://pprp.github.io](https://pprp.github.io)

 📫 How to reach me: wx:topeijie

 If you find my research direction intriguing or share similar interests, I would be delighted to hear from you.
 Please don't hesitate to reach out, as I believe that together, we can create something truly remarkable and meaningful.

 ![pprp's github stats
 ](https://github-readme-stats.vercel.app/api?username=pprp&show_icons=true&count_private=true&hide=prs&theme=default_repocard)